microsoft/LinuxTracepoints/README.md

   `perf record -e user_events:MyEvent1,user_events:MyEvent2`.
   - The `perf` tool binary is typically available as part of the `linux-perf` package (e.g. can be installed by `apt install linux-perf`).
-However, this package installs a `perf_VERSION` binary, so you will need to add an appropriate VERSION suffix to your `perf` commands or use a wrapper script.
+However, this package installs a `perf_VERSION` binary rather than a `perf` binary, so you will need to add an appropriate VERSION suffix to your `perf` commands or use a wrapper script.
+  - To capture tracepoints using `perf`, you'll also need to install `libtraceevent`, e.g. `apt install libtraceevent-dev`.
-  - The `linux-base` package installs a `perf` wrapper script that redirects to the version of `perf` that matches your current kernel (if present) so that can run the appropriate version of `perf` without the VERSION suffix.
+  - The `linux-base` package installs a `perf` wrapper script that redirects to the version of `perf` that matches your current kernel (if present) so that you can run the appropriate version of `perf` without the VERSION suffix.
     This frequently doesn't work because the latest `perf` binary from `apt` doesn't always match the running kernel, so you may want to make your own wrapper script instead.
   - Note that for purposes of collecting events, it is usually not important for the version of the `perf` tool to match the kernel version, so it's ok to use e.g. `perf_5.10` even if you are running a newer kernel.
-- Note that the events must have been registered before you can start collecting them.
-The `perf` command will report an error if the event is not yet registered.
+- Note that tracepoints must be registered before you can start collecting them.
+The `perf` command will report an error if the tracepoint is not yet registered.
-  - For regular Linux `user_events` Tracepoints, you might need to run the program that generates the events once before the events will be available for collection.
+  - You can usually register tracepoints by running the program that generates them.
+Most programs will register all of their tracepoints when they start running.
-  - For eventheader-enabled Tracepoint events, you can use the [`eventheader-register`](libeventheader-tracepoint/samples/eventheader-register.cpp) tool to pre-register an event based on its tracepoint name.
+  - For eventheader-enabled Tracepoint events, you can also use the [`eventheader-register`](libeventheader-tracepoint/samples/eventheader-register.cpp) tool to pre-register an event based on its tracepoint name so you can start collecting it before starting the program that generates it.
 - Use the [`decode-perf`](libeventheader-decode-cpp/samples/decode-perf.cpp)
   tool to decode the `perf.data` file to JSON text.